kenzik/resume/README.md

 pip install -r requirements.txt

 # 3. Build all formats (PDF, DOCX, MD, RTF)
 python build_resume.py --format all
 ```

-Some of my contact details are redacted from this, but you'll get the point (if you are looking at this then you probably already know me.)
+Some of my contact details are redacted from this, but you'll get the point.
+And, if you are looking at this then you probably already know me.

 When I generate a PDF or DOCX for any opportunity and distribute outside of this repo, it will indeed have my full contact information.

+### The Website

+My evolving interactive website is available at [https://kenzik.com](https://kenzik.com) and the source code is in the [web](./web/) folder.

+More details on its features, how to build, etc. are available in the [README.md](./web/README.md).

 Have a nice day. 😄